 Jack Gilbert in Refusing Heaven

-(for a loved one who wandered too far)
+RESPONSE (for a loved one who wandered too far)

 The leaf photo evokes the image of a crab’s pinchers poised to strike as it sidles sideways across the sand.
 As we know, the astrological sign of cancer is named for the crab.
 Those who are born under this sign are said to struggle letting go and they often communicate indirectly.
 Outer appearances serve as an armor of sorts, hiding the depths of their feelings, a universally human tendency.